 Polio basics

-you might not hear much about them, they still pose a very real threat in a
+Even though you might think that polioviruses are gone because you might not hear much about them, they still pose a very real threat in a few parts of the world and they could return to wider circulation if we do not eradicate them.

 Frequently asked questions